 This video from my youtube channel goes through all the steps.

 One way of thinking about this next exercise is as a way of practicing switching from lunging on one side to the other.
 (The previous exercise is so that you can work towards standing or sitting just using the strength of your legs.)

-More ways that you can use both friction and pressure to strengthen the legs and arms are included in the video Conscious Muscle Control: Friction and Pressure.
+More ways that you can use both friction and pressure to strengthen the legs and arms are included in the Frictional Arm and Leg Strength program.